-The United States’ detention facilities at Guantánamo Bay, Cuba, have become emblematic of the gross human rights abuses perpetrated by the U.S. Government in the name of fighting terrorism.
+The United States’ detention facilities at Guantánamo Bay, Cuba, have become emblematic of the gross human rights abuses perpetrated by the U.S. government in the name of terrorism.

 At Guantánamo, the U.S. government sought to hold detainees in a place neither U.S. nor international law applied.

 But no one can be held outside of the law.

 Approximately 116 inmates still remain in Guantánamo, some of whom have now been detained for over a decade.
 These men have been subjected to a wide range of interrogation tactics that constitute ill-treatment, including stress positions, sensory deprivation, prolonged isolation, the use of 20-hour interrogations, hooding during transportation and interrogation, stripping, forcible shaving, and "using detainees individual phobias (such as fear of dogs) to induce stress."

 Incredibly, of those still being held approximately 56 individuals have actually been cleared for transfer but the United States has either failed to find a safe haven for them or refused to return them to their country of origin.
 The indefinite and arbitrary nature of the circumstances of their detention has led to a steep decline in the mental and physical health of many incarcerated at Guantánamo.
 There have been numerous suicide attempts and hunger strikes.